 The capital of Mali is Bamako.
-There are approximately 19 million people living here.
+There are approximately 21 million people living here.
 The official language of Mali is French, with Bambara also spoken by a large percentage of the population as well.
 The majority of Malians practice Islam.
-The time zone is 4 hours ahead of EST. Major exports of Mali include cotton, gold, and livestock.
+Major exports of Mali include cotton, gold, and livestock.

 Mali is rich with culture, history, and architecture!
 When visiting, don’t miss out on Timbuktu.
 Historically Timbuktu was a trading outpost for traders in Africa, Middle East, and Europe.
 Today the city with roads of sand is home to the Grande Marche, a two-story market selling everything from cloth, trinkets, and other goods.
 If you’re lucky enough to stay for more than one day, be sure to hire a Tuareg guide for a camel sunset tour of the whole city!
 When in Mali, don’t miss out on the Bamako, arguably the music capital of the whole of West Africa.
 Aside from the city’s lively nightlife, be sure to also visit the National Museum of Mali which has traditional Malian art and architecture.